 The school is committed to taking its share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
 Accordingly, outside the normal admission round the governing body is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
 The governing body has this power, even when admitting the child would mean exceeding the published admission number (subject to the infant class size exceptions).

 Notes (these notes form part of the over-subscription criteria)

-Catholic means a member of a church in communion with the See of Rome.
-A certificate of baptism in a Catholic church, or a certificate of reception into the full communion of the Catholic Church, will normally evidence this, alternatively a letter from a parish priest confirming membership of a church in communion with the See of Rome.
+3. Catholic means a member of a church in communion with the See of Rome.
 This includes the Eastern Catholic Churches.
+This will normally be evidenced by a certificate of baptism in a Catholic church, or a certificate of reception into the full communion of the Catholic Church, alternatively a letter from a parish priest confirming membership of a church in communion with the See of Rome.

-Straight line distance – in all categories, when decisions have to be made between children satisfying the same criterion, children living nearest to the school, using a straight line measure, have priority.
+9. Straight line distance – in all categories, when decisions have to be made between children satisfying the same criterion, children living nearest to the school, using a straight line measure, have priority.
 Straight line distance will be measured from the centre of the main school building to the centre of the applicant’s home address using the information supplied for this purpose by the Local Authority.

-Random allocation – this is only to be used when the last place to be offered would fall into one of the two categories above i.e. children living in a block of flats or children who live equidistant from the school using straight line distance criterion.
+10. Random allocation – this is only to be used when the last place to be offered would fall into one of the two categories above i.e. children living in a block of flats or children who live equidistant from the school using straight line distance criterion.
 An independent person will be used to make the random selection.

 Admission Appeal – Chair of Governors